Harmonic seventh: Fixed pitch: Not a scale note

+Actual use in musical practice

-When played on the natural horn, as a compromise the note is often adjusted to 16:9 of the root (for C maj7♭, the substituted note is B♭minus, 996.09 cents), but some pieces call for the pure harmonic seventh, including Britten's Serenade for Tenor, Horn and Strings.
-Composer Ben Johnston uses a small "7" as an accidental to indicate a note is lowered 49 cents (1018 − 969 = 49), or an upside-down "7" to indicate a note is raised 49 cents.
+When played on the natural horn, the note is often adjusted to 16:9 of the root as a compromise (for C maj7♭, the substituted note is B♭minus, 996.09 cents), but some pieces call for the pure harmonic seventh, including Britten's Serenade for Tenor, Horn and Strings.
+Composer Ben Johnston uses a small "7" as an accidental to indicate a note is lowered 49 cents (1018 − 969 = 49) (or 32 cents lowered compared to equal temperament, or an upside-down "7" to indicate a note is raised 49 cents (or raised 32 cents compared to equal temperament.
 Thus, in C major, "the seventh partial", or harmonic seventh, is notated as ♭ note with "7" written above the flat.

-The harmonic seventh is also expected from barbershop quartet singers when they tune dominant seventh chords (harmonic seventh chord), and is considered an essential aspect of the barbershop style.
+The harmonic seventh is also expected from barbershop quartet singers, when they tune dominant seventh chords (harmonic seventh chord), and is considered an essential aspect of the barbershop style.

-In ¼ comma meantone tuning, standard in the Baroque and earlier, the augmented sixth is 965.78 cents – only 3 cents below 7:4, well within normal tuning error and vibrato.
+In quarter-comma meantone tuning, standard in the Baroque and earlier, the augmented sixth is 965.78 cents – only 3 cents below 7:4, well within normal tuning error and vibrato.

 Pipe organs were the last fixed-tuning instrument to adopt equal temperament.
 With the transition of organ tuning from meantone to equal-temperament in the late 19th and early 20th centuries the formerly harmonic Gmaj7♭ and B♭maj7♭ became "lost chords" (among other chords).